enyao-cce/mra-device/README.md

 ## Setup Guide

 #### Step 1: MQTT client authentication using SSL certs
-* Download your client certificate, private key, and root CA certificate from AWS IoT console
+* Download client certificate, private key, and root CA certificate from AWS IoT console
 * Create a new 'certs' folder in the same directory as janitza-umg96rm-v0.x.x.py
-* Place your AWS certificates in the 'certs' folder
+* Place the AWS certificates in the 'certs' folder

 #### Step 2: Install dependencies
 ```